Track A Sea Turtle

 Where do our turtle patients go to find food when we release them?
 Help us find out by supporting ORPTrack, our new satellite tagging programme.

-The satellite tags will allow us to track the turtles for up to a year and the data gathered from these satellite tags will be consistently monitored, recorded and analysed.
+The satellite tags allow us to track the turtles for up to a year and the data gathered from these satellite tags will be consistently monitored, recorded and analysed.
 The aim is to answer two important questions to fill crucial gaps in sea turtle research and help us plan for future conservation strategies.:

 1. Where do olive ridley turtles go to feed in the Maldives and in the Indian Ocean as a whole?